STUDY TIPS FOR PREPARING ACCOUNTANCY EXAM

 - Sample papers are of great help to judge your practice.

-- There are lot of sample papers available in the market from different publishers.
+- There are a lot of sample papers available in the market from different publishers.

 - Do not forget to solve Byju’s Accountancy Sample papers for class 12th.